Have questions about IBCD? Find answers to some of our most common questions below.

-Any deaf or hard-of-hearing children from the state of Iowa between the ages of 7 through 14 are eligible for the camp.
+Any children who are Deaf or hard-of-hearing between the ages of 7 through 14 are eligible for the camp.

 They must be age appropriate prior to arriving to the 1st day of camp.
 If a child turns 15 years old during the camp week, then that is acceptable.
 However, a camper cannot turn 7 during the week.